oconnor0/BeaconRoad/CoreRules.md

 ### Racing Clocks

 Create two opposed clocks to represent a race.
-The PCs might have a progress clock called "Escape" while the constables have a clock called “Cornered.”
+The PCs might have a progress clock called "Escape" while the constables have a clock called "Cornered."
 If the PCs finish their clock before the constables fill theirs, they get away.
 Otherwise, they're cornered and can't flee.
 If both complete at the same time, the PCs escape to their lair, but the hunting officers are outside!

 You can also use racing clocks for an environmental hazard.
-Maybe the PCs are trying to complete the "Search" clock to find the lockbox on the sinking ship before the GM fills the “Sunk” clock and the vessel goes down.
+Maybe the PCs are trying to complete the "Search" clock to find the lockbox on the sinking ship before the GM fills the "Sunk" clock and the vessel goes down.

 ### Linked Clocks

 You can make a clock that unlocks another clock once it's filled.
-For example, the GM might make a linked clock called "Trapped" after an “Alert” clock fills up.
-When you fight a veteran warrior, she might have a clock for her “Defense” and then a linked clock for “Vulnerable.”
-Once you overcome the “Defense” clock, then you can attempt to overcome the “Vulnerable” clock and defeat her.
-You might affect the “Defense” clock with violence in a knife-fight, or you lower her defense with deception if you have the opportunity.
+For example, the GM might make a linked clock called "Trapped" after an "Alert" clock fills up.
+When you fight a veteran warrior, she might have a clock for her "Defense" and then a linked clock for "Vulnerable."
+Once you overcome the "Defense" clock, then you can attempt to overcome the "Vulnerable" clock and defeat her.
+You might affect the "Defense" clock with violence in a knife-fight, or you lower her defense with deception if you have the opportunity.
 As always, the method of action is up to the players and the details of the fiction at hand.

 ### Mission Clocks